boardgameio/boardgame.io/docs/storage.md

 npm install --save node-persist
 ```

-Then modify your server spec to indicate that you want to connect to Firebase:
+Then modify your server spec to indicate that you want to connect to the flatfile database:

 ```js
 const { Server, FlatFile } = require('boardgame.io/server');